BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <br>
 This'll be my first time off of the ground.</p>
 </div>
-<p>Thistle counts on his fingers, as if to list off each line in the following verse.</p>
+<p>Thistle counts on his fingers as if to list off each line in the following verse.</p>
 <div class="dialogue">
 <h4>THISTLE</h4>
 <p>Call Jesse as I hit arrivals.